ethanshutt/journal/README.md

 # Journal - An Eleventy Starter
-Journal is a lightweight starter kit using the static site generator [Eleventy](https://11ty.io) and [Notebook CSS](https://github.com/ethanshutt/notebook)
+Journal is a lightweight, unstyled starter kit using the static site generator [Eleventy](https://11ty.io).